Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Details on Our Mechanical Turk Setup

 \paragraph{Bonus.} We use a bonus incentive structure.
 Every worker who passes the automatic quality checks receives a bonus at the end.

+\paragraph{Check Against Professional Annotators.} We have seven sets of 150 automatically generated summaries each, which we had previously sent to professional news editors to annotate factuality.
+Those annotators rated the complete summaries with respect to the complete inputs -- no sentences were preselected to simplify the task.
+We re-annotated these summary-article pairs using our Mechanical Turk setup, and the resulting per-set factuality rates correlated highly (r=.88) with those previously obtained from the professional annotators (p$<.05$).

+As a further quality check, we sent one set of 600 summaries to Mechanical Turk twice, several weeks apart.
+The two factuality rates obtained for that same set were close -- 91.2\% and 92.0\%.

-\paragraph{Qualification Test.} For all our evaluations on Mechanical Turk (see Sec.~\ref{sec:mturk}), we first set up a short qualification test that can be taken by any worker from a country whose main language is English, who has completed 100 or more HITs so far with an acceptance rate of 95\% or higher.
+\paragraph{Qualification Test.} For all our evaluations on Mechanical Turk (see \secref{mturk}), we first set up a short qualification test that can be taken by any worker from a country whose main language is English, who has completed 100 or more HITs so far with an acceptance rate of 95\% or higher.
 The qualification test consists of just three questions from our factual consistency setup; two of which must be answered correctly, along with an explanation text (5 words or more) to explain when ``not factually consistent'' was chosen.
 53\% of workers who start the test provide answers to all three questions, and 27.6\% of these answer at least two correctly and provide a reasonable explanation text, i.e., only 14.6\% of the test takers are granted the qualification.

 The qualification enables workers to work on our factual consistency HITs as well as our HITs judging informativeness and coherence.

-The rate per HIT differs widely between the two tasks, as the factual consistency task can be done quickly, given the fact that a single summary sentence is evaluated and the related sentences in the article are highlighted.
-The factual consistency task pays \$0.15 per hour with a bonus of \$0.05.
-The task of evaluating informativeness and coherence (see \ref{appendix:baselines-quality} below) pays \$0.50 per hour with a bonus of \$0.25, as more text is displayed, compared to the factuality task.
-These amount to an average pay of \$12.50, incl. the bonus.
-The bonus is paid to workers who spend at least 10 seconds per HIT and who give short explanation texts for their decisions.
+\paragraph{Fair Compensation.} The factual consistency task pays \$0.15 per HIT with a bonus of \$0.05.
+It can be done quickly, given the fact that a single summary sentence is evaluated and the related sentences in the article are highlighted.
+The task of evaluating informativeness and coherence (see \appref{baselines-quality}) pays \$0.50 per HIT with a bonus of \$0.25, as more text is displayed, compared to the factuality task.
+These amount to an average pay of \$12.50 per hour, including the bonus, based on median time spent per HIT.
+The bonus is paid to workers who spend at least 10 seconds per HIT, give short explanation texts for their decisions and maintain high accuracy on HITs with known answers.